When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 4: Turn it on and blend

 You’re all set to blend now.
-Start by testing a few buttons to see if everything is working properly.
+Start by testing a few buttons to see if everything is working correctly.
 Do not attempt high-speed blending at this time.

 After you’ve finished trying, select the appropriate speed based on what you’re blending.
 The high-speed button is located on the far right side of your blender.

-From the left button to the far right, the speed increases.
-Do not use any utensils in the blender until it is fully operational.
-It may break as a result of this.
+The speed increases from the left button to the far right.
+Please do not use any utensils in the blender until it is fully operational.
+It may break as a result.

 Turn it off before stirring the contents with any utensil.